asteris-llc/converge/docs/content/resources/wait.port.md

   the amount of time to wait in between checks.
 If the interval is not specified, it will default to 5 seconds.

-Acceptable formats are a number in nanoseconds or a duration string.
-A Duration represents the elapsed time between two instants as an int64 nanosecond count.
+Acceptable formats are a number in seconds or a duration string.
+A Duration represents the elapsed time between two instants as an int64 second count.
 The representation limits the largest representable duration to approximately 290 years.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or